vseloved/prj-nlp-2020/students/DimaSakovich/01-course-project-topic.md

 ## Speech summarization and sentiment system for Vietnamese and Russian

+### tl;dr
+**`intermediate nlp task`**: g2p for Vietnamese and Russian

+**`main nlp task`**: question answering for Vietnamese and Russian, sentiment and keyword extraction can be part of it, if necessary

 ### Reason:
 Vietnamese asr is one of my tasks on my current job.
 But plain asr is not interesting, so I would like to extend this task by extracting main sense from decoded text, especially when it wasn't well decoded.
 That's why I want to do it also for Russian.
 The reason why not Ukrainian - almost no available speech corpus.
 But, these languages are pretty similar in sense of pronunciation, so maybe it will be possible to make multi-language model.
-Solving this problem can be further extended in making a simple voice assistant

 ### Data:
 Vietnamese speech corpus: